 - Enjoy the autumnal air and changing leaves in one of Moscow's parks, while taking in the view on Sparrow Hills, or exploring one of the city's outdoor sights, such as Novodevichy Convent or Old Arbat Street.

 - If you get an unexpectedly cold or wet day, take advantage of the wide variety of indoor Moscow attractions on offer.
-From shopping at the storied GUM department store, to ballet performances at the legendary Bolshoi Theater, Moscow is much more than walks through Red Square (although these can be lovely even in less-than-ideal weather, assuming you pack correctly!).
+From shopping at the storied GUM department store to ballet performances at the legendary Bolshoi Theater, Moscow is much more than walks through Red Square.

 - By traveling to Moscow at a less crowded time, there will plenty of great deals to take advantage of.
 From hotel deals to airfare specials and more, September is not only beautiful but budget-friendly.